pudeIko/piva/docs/source/intro.rst

 individually, as well as for linking separate datasets and browsing through them simultaneously.
 Interactive sliders allow one to display multidimensional data across all available directions (see :ref:`DataViewers <sec-viewers>`).
-Next to many image processing methods it allows for presenting ARPES images in momentum space and apply corrections specific to experimental conditions at which data were acquired.
+Next to many image processing methods it allows representing ARPES images in momentum space and apply corrections specific to experimental conditions at which data were acquired.